lilactown/helix-date-field-example/README.md

 and structure in components in a composable and testable way, while also meeting the business requirements of the application.

+The implementation is only 142 lines of code.
+It is accompanied by several tests that ensure that the business logic is correctly implemented and the web page is updated correctly according to the business requirements.

 ## Business requirements

 The application consists of a form which accepts 3 values: